Burlacot Lab

 Unraveling inefficiencies of photosynthesis in a changing world

-Photosynthesis is the process by which plants and algae are using sun light energy to transform CO2 into biomass.
-Because photosynthesis is using a sustainable source of energy (sun light) and consumes the green house gas CO2 it holds great potential for becoming the center of the future bioeconomy.
-However, it's efficiency in transforming light energy to biomass is quite low (2-5%) and diminishes when acclimating to environmental fluctuations.
+Photosynthesis is the process by which plants and algae use sun light energy to transform CO2 into biomass.
+Because photosynthesis uses a highly abundant energy source (sunlight) and consumes CO2, it holds great potential for becoming the center of the future bioeconomy.
+However, its efficiency in transforming light energy to biomass is quite low (2-5%) and diminishes when acclimating to environmental fluctuations.
 Which hampers our ability to use it for biomanufacturing biofuels, pharmaceuticals or bioplastics.
-Our group will explore the mechanisms by which photosynthesis acclimates to environmental changes like light availability, CO2 concentration or temperature and pinpoint what mechanisms are generating inefficiences during photosynthesis.
+Our group explores the mechanisms by which photosynthesis acclimates to environmental changes like light availability, CO2 concentration, or temperature and pinpoints what mechanisms are generating inefficiencies during photosynthesis.

-To this end, we will be using the model green microalgae Chlamydomonas reinhardtii, eventually expanding our acquired knowledge on other algae and on higher plants like Arabidopsis thaliana.
+To this end, we use the model green microalgae Chlamydomonas reinhardtii, eventually expanding our acquired knowledge on other algae and crop plants.

 Our questions and goals: How are microalgae dynamically reacting to environmental fluctuations?
 How do molecular mechanisms of photosynthesis dynamically interact to optimise cell survival and growth under fluctuating conditions?
 What genes are important for acclimation to such fluctuations?
 Are these mechanisms equally efficient for allowing CO2 fixation?
 Can we modify key enzymes to make photosynthesis more efficient in some environments?